 Do I need an attorney to handle my claim?

-No. New York follows the rule of No Fault which states that you can only bring a successful claim if you have sustained a serious injury as defined by the New York State Legislature.
+New York’s No Fault rule states that you can only bring a successful claim if you have sustained a serious injury as defined by the New York State Legislature.
 This law significantly restricts an individual’s ability to collect money for pain and suffering.

-Many of the injuries sustained in bus accident cases become progressively worse with time so it is difficult to determine shortly after the accident.
-However the bus accident attorneys at Kaplan Lawyers PC recommend that you retain an attorney immediately so that all filings are completed to protect your rights and ensure that you receive the compensation that you are entitled to.
+The bus accident attorneys at Kaplan Lawyers PC recommend that you retain an attorney immediately so that all filings are completed to protect your rights and ensure that you receive the compensation you are entitled to.